GENERAL ASSEMBLY OF NORTH CAROLINA

 "§ 161-11.3.
 Automation Enhancement and Preservation Fund.

-imaging technology and needs associated with the preservation and
+technology and needs associated with the preservation and storage of public

-storage of public records in the office of the register of deeds.
-Nothing
+records in the office of the register of deeds.
+Nothing in this section

-in this section shall be construed to affect the duty of the board of county
+shall be construed to affect the duty of the board of county commissioners to

-commissioners to furnish supplies and equipment to the office of the register
+furnish supplies and equipment to the office of the register of deeds."

 SECTION 6.
 This act becomes effective October 1, 2007.
 Section 3 of this act applies to residential rental agreements entered into or renewed on or after that date.
 Sections 1 and 2 apply to notices of sale issued on or after that date.